deepdesperate/ToAutomateDocs/docs/TAMT_UI.md

 <img src= "../assets/images/EXP_Menu_6.png", width="300", style="vertical-align: top;">
     1. Toggle `Include Collection`: Toggle the collection selection that needs to be included in the final export collections
     2. Toggle `Exclude Collection`: Toggles the Collection selection that needs to be excluded in the final export Collections.
-        1. Example: We include a top collection named `Parent`, which has 5 child collections, but we only want to export only 4 collections, There are two methods, either select all 4 childen in Include collection, Or <br>
+        1. Example: We include a top collection named `Parent`, which has 5 child collections, but we only want to export only 4 collections, There are two methods, either select all 4 childen in Include collection, <br>
-        Select the unwanted collection in the Exclude Collection, the resulting collection will be free of excluded collections.
+        Or select the Top(`Parent`) Collection in `Included` set and Select the unwanted collection in the `Exclude` Collection, the resulting set of collection will be free of excluded collections.
-    3. `Add Collection`: Adds the selection Collection (in the outliner) to list of either `Included Collections` or `Excluded Collections` whichever option is selected.
+    3. `Add Collection`: Adds the selected Collection (in the outliner) to list of either `Included Collections` or `Excluded Collections` whichever option is selected.
         1. `Note`: Add any top-level collection to include and all it's sub-collections or sub-sub collections ... all collections will be exported.
         2. `Note 2`: If wants to exclude some children or sub collection, select exclude collection and from the Collection tree, it will excluded when Exporting Collection Heirarchy.
+        3. `Note 3`: Make sure to select a different collection in outliner if want to Add more collection, if a selection is already in the current list, it won't be added again.

     4. `EDIT Collections`: Toggle `ON` to edit Collections list or `OFF` to avoid removing any collection by mistake.
     5. `INCLUDED Collections` or `EXCLUDED Collections`: